Cortinarius orellanus: Taxonomy

 Cortinarius orellanus was first described by Swedish mycologist Elias Magnus Fries in his 1838 book Epicrisis Systematis Mycologici seu Synopsis Hymenomycetum.
 It is one of seven highly toxic species that make up the orellani, a subgenus within genus Cortinarius.

 Description

 Cortinarius orellanus has a concave cap of 3 to 6 cm diameter, though rare specimens reach 8 cm across.
 The cap flattens with age.
-In colour, it is an orange-brown, and is covered in fine, fibrous scales but become smooth with age.
+In colour, it is an orange-brown, and is covered in fine, fibrous scales but becomes smooth with age.
 The cap surface turns black with potassium hydroxide.
 The thick gills are light ochre-coloured, changing to a rust-brown with age as the spores mature.
 They have an adnate or sinuate connection to the stipe.
 The stipe is 4 to 9 cm tall, and 1 to 2 cm thick with a tapering base.
 It is the same colour or slightly paler than the cap, and is yellowish at the top.
 There are occasionally fragments of the pale yellow veil (cortina) attached to its lower half.
 The firm flesh is pale ochre.
 It smells slightly of radishes when cut and has no strong taste.